-Most Icelandic campsites are in stunning spots, and are situated in some of the most famous areas in Iceland--from Skaftafell to Landmannalaugar.
+Most Icelandic campsites are in stunning spots and sit in some of the most famous areas in Iceland--from Skaftafell to Landmannalaugar.

 But remember that, when camping in Iceland, there are still rules to follow; a great rule of thumb is that if it will damage nature in any way or violate property lines, you shouldn't do it.
 Camping on someone’s property or in a National Park is illegal and will result in hefty fines; camping one night on untilled land is allowed, but only if no waste is left behind.
 Open fires are absolutely banned.

-If you rent a campervan or car with a rooftop tent, you are only permitted to stay in an authorized campsite.
+If you rent a campervan or car with a rooftop tent, you can only stay in an authorized campsite.

 You're, of course, absolutely welcome to bring your own camping equipment to Iceland; another equally viable option to save on luggage fees is to rent it for the length of your trip to the outskirts.

 Another great option to live your Iceland dream is to go on a guided hiking tour.
-While, of course, a number of trails are year-round, the most spectacular ones are only open between June and September for safety reasons.
+While several trails are year-round, the most spectacular ones are only open between June and September for safety reasons.

-Avid hikers have a wealth of multi-day treks to choose from.
-The most renowned route is the famous Laugavegur and Fimmvörðháls trail, which takes you from the spectacular highland region of Landmannalaugar to the verdant ‘Valley of Thor’, Þórsmörk.
+Avid hikers have a wealth of multi-day treks from which to choose.
+The most renowned route is the famous Laugavegur and Fimmvörðháls trail, which takes you from the spectacular highland region of Landmannalaugar to the verdant ‘Valley of Thor,’ Þórsmörk.

-The hike usually takes between five and six days, but you can complete individual lengths of the hike in three or four days.
+The hike usually takes between five and six days, but you can complete individual hike lengths in three or four days.
 You stay within cabins along the route.
 Hiking the country will give you unique views of glaciers, volcanoes, lava fields, forests, lakes, rivers, and more things than are dreamt of in your philosophy.

 An opportunity that only exists in Iceland in June and July is sightseeing beneath the midnight sun.
 Summer's endless hours of light can be disruptive to your circadian rhythms, but they also mean that there's no natural time to begin or wrap up your outings, which allows you to make the most of your trip around the country.

-By partaking in a sightseeing tour after normal hours, you are likely to miss out on many of the crowds at the popular sites; considering how busy July can get, it's good to take advantage of the summer sun.
-While places like Geysir and Gullfoss are aswarm with crowds around noon, there's hardly anyone around at midnight, when this Golden Circle tour takes place.
+By partaking in a sightseeing tour after regular hours, you are likely to miss out on many of the crowds at the popular sites; considering how busy July can get, it's good to take advantage of the summer sun.
+While places like Geysir and Gullfoss are aswarm with crowds around noon, there's hardly anyone around at midnight, when this Golden Circle tour occurs.

 Those with a passion for photography might be interested in this 10-day photography workshop through the country’s incredible landscapes by night—and never run out of new light to play with.